Sh1r0ko11/AndroCrypt/README.md

 - **Fast Processing**: Encrypts files quickly without slowing down the device
 - **Proper Decryption**: Can actually unlock your files with the right key
 - **Server Reporting**: Sends infection details to a monitoring server
+- **Decryption key system** sends Decryption key from specific infected device ID to a server or webhook